 Even though I always started the same way (in the very center), I sometimes finished the entire leaf and went back with the center color for more overlapping.

-Finally, I was done stenciling on the fall leaves and y’all…I am so in love with my cabinet door sign.
-It’s like a love letter to autumn…
+Finally, I was done stenciling on the fall leaves.
+And y’all…I am so in love with my autumn sign.

 Now, to be fully transparent, I should tell you that it took 2 or 3 days to finish the leaves.
 I have a limited number of brushes and I worried about constantly layering paint onto the stencil.
-So, I’d do 3 or 4 leaves at a time, wash everything, and start back up the next day after the brushes had thoroughly dried.

 But, I’d do it all again if I had to because it was worth it!
-I thought about adding some salvaged hinges to the sign for a little visual interest, but I decided the fall leaves shouldn’t be covered up!
+I thought about adding some salvaged hinges to the sign for a little visual interest, but I decided the fall leaves shouldn’t be covered up.

 What do you think?
-I know a stenciled sign on a cupboard door isn’t exactly ground-breaking in its cleverness, but project was as much about a craft technique to try than the end result.
+I know a stenciled sign on a cupboard door isn’t exactly ground-breaking in its cleverness, but this project was as much about a craft technique to try than the end result.

 And if you’re interested in another easy painting technique for fall decor, you’ll love these decorative gourds I made from glass bottles!